Main Menu

 On average, these fish species grow to a size of 7 to 10 feet in length.
 Some species attain sizes of more than 25 feet in length, but it is rare.
 The largest sturgeon on record — the world record — was a female beluga that was captured in the Volga Estuary in Russia in 1827.
 It measured 24 feet long and weighed 3,463 pounds.

-Sturgeon Distribution, Population and Habitat
+Distribution, Population, and Habitat

-These fish are found in the Northern Hemisphere; no species are found south of the equator.
-Their range spans the subtropical to subarctic waters of North America and Eurasia.
-In North America, they are found down the Atlantic coast from the Gulf of Mexico to Newfoundland, including the Great Lakes region and the St. Lawrence, Missouri and Mississippi river basins.
+In North America, they are found down the Atlantic coast from the Gulf of Mexico to Newfoundland, including the Great Lakes region and St. Lawrence, Missouri, and Mississippi river basins.
 They are also found in major rivers of the West Coast from California to Idaho up through British Columbia.

-Their range along the European Atlantic coast includes the basins of the Mediterranean and Adriatic seas and major rivers of Northern Italy.
+Their range along the European Atlantic coast includes the basins of the Mediterranean and Adriatic seas and the major rivers of Northern Italy.
 Large populations are found in the rivers of the Black, Caspian, and Azov seas and in Russian rivers feeding the Arctic Ocean.
 Other populations are found in rivers of Central Asia and Lake Baikal.

 Across the world, these fish have been overexploited by humans to the point of near extinction.
 Up to 85% of sturgeon species are poised for extinction, in fact, and most are listed as Critically Endangered by the IUCN.
 Many strategies have been employed to protect the sturgeon, including protection under CITES since 1998, which regulates international trade for all sturgeon species.

-Sturgeon Predators and Prey
+Predators and Prey

 What Eats Sturgeon?